-New orders for furniture rose 9 percent in March compared with the same month last year, according to the latest Furniture Insights survey of residential furniture manufacturers and distributors.
+June furniture orders rose 5 percent compared to the same month last year, according to the latest Furniture Insights report.

 America's shale boom has raised hopes of a revival in U.S. manufacturing, in part fueled by cheaper energy.
 But U.S. factories still are losing ground to rivals in Asia and Europe.

 Consumers have boosted their annual furniture spending since the end of the recession in 2009.